Rinzyy/sorsay/README.md

 :bulb: Phase 3: Comprehensive Khmer Dictionary Compiling a thorough dictionary for the Khmer language, incorporating romanized data for accessibility

+📖 Phase 4: Native Keyboard
+fully Native keyboard on all devices, starting IOS and mac.

 ## How to Contribute
 Whether you're a developer, a designer, a linguist, or just someone enthusiastic about our mission, there are several ways you can contribute: